Computer keyboard: Multifunctional

 Multifunctional keyboards provide additional function beyond the standard keyboard.
 Many are programmable, configurable computer keyboards and some control multiple PCs, workstations and other information sources, usually in multi-screen work environments.
 Users have additional key functions as well as the standard functions and can typically use a single keyboard and mouse to access multiple sources.

 Multifunctional keyboards may feature customised keypads, fully programmable function or soft keys for macros/pre-sets, biometric or smart card readers, trackballs, etc. New generation multifunctional keyboards feature a touchscreen display to stream video, control audio visual media and alarms, execute application inputs, configure individual desktop environments, etc. Multifunctional keyboards may also permit users to share access to PCs and other information sources.
 Multiple interfaces (serial, USB, audio, Ethernet, etc.) are used to integrate external devices.
 Some multifunctional keyboards are also used to directly and intuitively control video walls.

 Common environments for multifunctional keyboards are complex, high-performance workplaces for financial traders and control room operators (emergency services, security, air traffic management; industry, utilities management, etc.).

+Ergonomic keyboards

+An ergonomic keyboard is one that is designed with ergonomic considerations in mind, to minimize muscle strain, fatigue, and other problems.
+Ergonomic keyboards, in essence, are created with the aim of minimizing discomfort in users' wrists and reducing unnecessary finger movements by rearranging or repositioning the keys.
+For instance, typing on a conventional keyboard layout can force the user into shoulder elevation, wrist ulnar deviation, and head rotation.
+Consideration of physical ergonomics suggests the most relaxed typing position is one in which the keyboard user's forearms are parallel to the ground, with wrists held straight.
+To facilitate this posture, Klockenberg published a study in 1926 that suggested the primary key clusters for two-handed typists should be split into left and right halves which are set at an angle to each other, allowing the wrists to remain straight.
+A more detailed study was published in 1972 by Kroemer, suggesting that an adjustable split keyboard may reduce user pain.
+During the 1970s, several studies were published suggesting that data entry operators were at risk of developing musculoskeletal injuries.

 Non-standard layout and special-use types

+One-handed keyboards

+Many keyboards have been designed for one-handed operation.

+The first one, a chorded keyboard, was invented by Douglas Engelbart.